RamSri100/Kerberos-Protocol/README.md

 ---

 Approach:
-1. Authentication Phase (AS)
+1. Authentication Phase (Authentication Server)

-Client sends username and password to the Authentication Server.
+Initially, the Client submits the username and password to the Authentication Server.

-AS verifies credentials and issues a Ticket Granting Ticket (TGT) encrypted with the TGS master key.
+Then, the Server will verify the entered credentials and issues a Ticket Granting Ticket which will be encrypted with the TGS master key.

-AS sends back:

-The TGT

-The Client–TGS Session Key, encrypted with a key derived from the client’s password.
+Now, the Authentication Server sends back a Ticket Granting Ticket and a Session Key(Client-Ticket granting server), which is encrypted with a key derived from the client’s password.

 2. Ticket Granting Phase (TGS)

-Client sends TGT and an Authenticator (encrypted with the Client–TGS Session Key) to the TGS.
+After the client receives the Ticket granting ticket and the session key, this TGT and an Authenticator (encrypted with the Client–TGS Session Key) is sent to the Ticket granting server.

-TGS validates both and issues:
+Ticket Granting Server will validate both and then issues:

 A Service Ticket (encrypted with the service’s master key)